Grizzly Tales for Gruesome Kids (TV series): Grizzly Tales for Gruesome Kids (2000–2006)

-Each episode had a framing device set in an old Movie Theater (named The Squeam Screen) with its creepy caretaker and his spider companion, Spindleshanks.
-The adapted stories are short movies on film reels that the caretaker screens from the projector into the theatre, after he finishes talking to the audience about morals and proverbs that will later relate to the story of that episode, as he bullied Spindleshanks through malicious pranks and cowardice.
+Each episode has a framing device of an old movie theater named the Squeam Screen, which is solely occupied by its creepy caretaker and his spider companion, Spindleshanks.
+The adapted stories are short movies on film reels that the caretaker screens from the projector into the theatre, after he finishes talking to the audience about morals and proverbs that will later relate to the story of that episode (sometimes as he bullies Spindleshanks through malicious pranks and cowardice).
 These were an invention from Planer, who suggested that the adapted stories should have consistency.
-These scenes are animated with Claymation whereas the adapted stories from the books were traditionally animated, then later animated in Adobe Flash.
+These scenes are animated with Claymation, whereas the adapted stories from the books were traditionally animated, then later animated in Adobe Flash.

-Episodes were faithful to the original story, however, there were some minor changes.
+Episodes are faithful to the original story, however, there are some minor changes.
 For example, the Cluck family in the eponymous story "The Dumb Clucks" were renamed the Klutz family, and the title was expectantly adjusted.
 Other notable changes included the use of character models that were constantly reused in many episodes either with minor adjustments or not, alternating between main and background characters: the character model for Dorothy May Piranha from "The Piranha Sisters" is the same "actress" who was Savannah Slumberson in "The Grub-A-Blub Blub".
 However, the set character appearances occasionally led to an appearance deviation from how the character was described in the original story: the bullying Ginger Pie in "Knock Down Ginger" was described as a tall, overweight boy with pale skin and pale red hair, but his character model – the same one used for Ginger (no relation) in "The Chipper Chums Go Scrumping" (who was a boy implied to be very outdoorsy with his friends) – was a skinny boy with curly red hair.
 Loralilee's witch doctor cure in "Doctor Moribundus" was adapted out of the cartoon, replaced with the Squeam Screen caretaker's narration claiming that the cure was too disturbing to tell as the viewer is shown the outside her bedroom window, and Stinker's murder in "The Chipper Chums Goes Scrumping" is changed to becoming crippled.